sipb/courseroad2/README.md

 # Publishing

+actually, I'm just going to make a script. ignore this for now

 How to push changes to the live site:
 1. `npm run build`
 2. `scp -r dist YOUR_KERB@athena.dialup.mit.edu:` (puts a copy of the dist folder in your home directory in athena)